The Asia Foundation, Jakarta

 - Sharp analytical skills

-- Outstanding writing skills
+- Outstanding computer and writing skills

 - Demonstrated interest and/or experience advancing social inclusion of marginalized minority groups is helpful.